Building Project FAQ

 The parking lots will be improved, but we are unable to add parking due to the spacing limitations of our lot.
 We will continue to use the parking available on West Emerson Street, Lake Avenue, Myrtle Street, and the large municipal lot nearby.

 Where will you go during the renovation?

-Where we will be will depend on the timing of the renovation — because we don’t yet know when the project will ultimately be funded, we cannot enter into any sort of contract negotiation, or even much speculation as to what space might or might not be available when the time comes.
+Where we will be will depend on the timing of the renovation — because we don’t yet know when the City Council will approve the funding, we cannot enter into any sort of contract negotiation, or even much speculation as to what space might or might not be available when the time comes.
 Many libraries do not know exactly where their temporary location will be until within 6 months of the relocation!
 What we do know is that we will be somewhere – MBLC regulations require that we remain State Certified in order to keep the grant funds, and maintaining services is one of the requirements of certification.

 How can I stay informed and involved?